Beets is the media library management system for obsessive-compulsive music geeks.

 Here's an example of beets' brainy tag corrector doing its thing:

-$ beet import ~/music/ladytron Tagging: Ladytron - Witching Hour (Distance: 0.016165) * Last One Standing -> The Last One Standing * Beauty -> Beauty*2 * White Light Generation -> Whitelightgenerator * All the Way -> All the Way...
+$ beet import ~/music/ladytron Tagging: Ladytron - Witching Hour (Similarity: 98.4%) * Last One Standing -> The Last One Standing * Beauty -> Beauty*2 * White Light Generation -> Whitelightgenerator * All the Way -> All the Way...

-Beets also includes a music player that speaks the MPD protocol, so you can play music in your beets library using a staggering variety of interfaces.
+- Listen to your library with a music player that speaks the MPD protocol and works with a staggering variety of interfaces.